Immigration Law

 What To Do if the Widow(er) Had Not Filed a Petition for a Foreign Relative?

-If you have not had a foreign relative application (Form I-130) filed, then you can file for this yourself.
-For this, Form I-360 is also used.
+If you have not had a foreign national relative application (Form I-130) filed on your behalf, you can file for yourself using a different form.
+For this, the Form I-360 immigration petition is also used.

-It is important to know that you have a period of two years, counted from the death of your spouse, to fill out Form I-360 and submit your I-130 petition.
+It is important to know that you have a period of two years, counted from the date of the citizen’s death, to fill out the Form I-360 petition.
+If your spouse already filed the Form I-130 Petition for Alien Relative, the two-year deadline does not apply.

 What if the Applicant Lives Outside or Within the United States?